Shorshe ilish

 Shorshe ilish ([sorʃe iliʃ]) is a Bengali dish, native to the Bengal region of the Indian subcontinent, made from hilsa or Tenualosa ilisha, a type of herring, cooked in mustard gravy.
-The dish is popular among the people of Bangladesh where the fish is mainly found and in the neighbouring Indian states of West Bengal, Tripura and Assam's Barak valley.
+The dish is popular among the people of Bangladesh and the Indian states of West Bengal, Tripura and Assam's Barak Valley.

 Ingredients

 The main ingredients are hilsa, white mustard, mustard, mustard oil, green chili, black cumin, turmeric powder, red chili powder and salt.
 Lime juice and/or coriander leaves may be added for flavor.

 Variation

 Shorshe ilish bhapa is a variation of this dish.

 Nutrition

 Each serving contains approximately 450 calories, 17.1g protein, 8.1g carbohydrate, 38.4g total fat (4.9g saturated), 73.5 mg cholesterol, and 8.2 mg sodium.